dlschwartz/2023aHIST630/encoding.markdown

 	persons, places, or content that would benefit from a taxonomy describing that content.
 Such content could include physical objects, concepts, etc.

-#### To Submit for Evaluation
+# To Submit for Evaluation
 - Text Encoding
-	- You will produce a TEI-encoded XML file for each text or piece of text you encode.
+	- You will upload to GitHub a TEI-encoded XML file for each text or piece of text you encode.
 For some students, this will be one XML file.
 Other students will produce several XML files, one for each smaller text they encode.
 - Standoff Markup
 	- You will also need to mark up information about the content of your text as discussed above.
 If you have a taxonomy as one of your two additional data types, that will appear in the header of your main TEI file.
-If you have one or both of the others, you will encode that in a separate TEI file.
+If you have one or both of the others, you will encode that in a separate TEI file and upload it to GitHub.
 	We will discuss standoff markup in more detail in class.
 - Valid TEI
 	- Your TEI files must validate against a customized schema you have created.
 See, the [ODD Customization Assignment](../odd/).

-#### Due Date
-- You should work locally on your own machine but commit and push (preferably to a draft repository) in GitHub on a regular basis.
-You will need to share a link to these files on GitHub by the due date for final work [11 December](../schedule/#11-december).